frslabs/forus-ios/README.md

-        forus.field2 = true / false (Boolean) //(field2 is optional field for location can be added to watermark on face image) forus.field3 = "" (String) //(field3 is optional field with character limit 20 which can be added to watermark on face image) forus.field4 = "" (String) //(field4 is optional field with character limit 20 which can be added to watermark on face image) forus.field5 = "" (String) //(field5 is optional field with character limit 40 which can be added to watermark on face image)
+        forus.field2 = true / false (Boolean) //(field2 is optional field for location can be added to watermark on face image) forus.field3 = "" (String) //(field3 is optional field with character limit 20 which can be added to watermark on face image) forus.field4 = "" (String) //(field4 is optional field with character limit 20 which can be added to watermark on face image) forus.field5 = "" (String) //(field5 is optional field with character limit 40 which can be added to watermark on face image) forus.enableFaceMaskDetection = false / true (Optional) This feature SDK provides face mask detection capabilities.
       * present(forus, animated: false, completion: nil)
 }
 ```